netlify/my-first-netlify-deploys/src/next-steps.md

 ### 5. Deploy a serverless function

-TO save you from needing to set up accounts and configurations with a serverless functions provider like AWS, Netlify can manage this for you.
+To save you from needing to set up accounts and configurations with a cloud provider like AWS, Netlify can manage this for you.
 This brings all of the deployment workflows available in your site to your serverless functions too.

 Let's add a function that Netlify will deploy to AWS Lambda and configure for you.
-Add this code into a [file in your lamdas]([netlify.toml]({{details.repo}}/blob/master/src/lambda/hello.js) ) folder.
+Add this code into a [file in your lambdas]([netlify.toml]({{details.repo}}/blob/master/src/lambda/hello.js) folder.

 ```js